sychen23/sychen23/README.md

 ### Hi there, I'm Sharon 👋

-I am a software engineer[Your profession/field of study/interest].
+I am a software engineer who dropped out of a PhD in neuro/psychology.
 I am passionate about building consumer-facing software that encourages community-building and creativity.
 I am currently working on helping to grow the social network of Nextdoor users.

 I have experience in backend development, machine learning, and data science and engineering.
 I am constantly learning and expanding my skillset.